bahrus/xtal-state/README.md

 History api web component wrapper

-xtal-state is a dependency free web component that provides a thin, declarative wrapper around the [history api](https://developer.mozilla.org/en-US/docs/Web/API/History_API), with a few twists.
+xtal-state is a dependency free, 700B (gzipped and minified) web component that provides a thin, declarative wrapper around the [history api](https://developer.mozilla.org/en-US/docs/Web/API/History_API), with a few twists.

 xtal-state recognizes that most modern client-centric web applications use the history api as the foundation for routing.
 But the history api can also be viewed as a rudimentary global state management system, including built-in time travel support via the back / forward buttons.
 This component is designed to help leverage the latter perk of the history api, while attempting to avoid breaking existing routing solutions.

-In particular xtal-state will not update the address bar, nor lose any state changes made from logic external to xtal-state.
+In particular, xtal-state will not update the address bar, nor lose any state changes made from logic external to xtal-state.

 ## Listening for changes